floalex/buildingapplicationsMVC/musicstore/express-backbone-projectsetup.md

     - Move any CSS colors to a colors object in the mixins file, then change color references to object properties on the colors object.

-* New Album Route and Form
+# 3. New Album Route and Form
-  - Create an albums route file.
-    - Create a get route for "/albums/new" and render the "new" view.
-  - Create a new album form in Pug.
+* Create a new album form in Pug.
   - Add fields for all data properties.
   - Style the submit button the same as the add to cart button.
+* Create an albums route file
+  - Create a new file "albums.js" in "routes"
+    - Get wire up by requiring path, fs, epxress module and router, and `path.resove`
+    - Be sure to export the router at the end of the file
+  - Create a get route for "/albums/new" and render the "new" view.
+    - `router.get("/albums/new", function(req, res) { res.render("new")})`
+    - Include the albums route in "app.js"
+      - `app.use('/', albums);`
+      - `var albums = require('./routes/albums');`
-  - Create styles for the form.
+* Create styles for the form.
   - Set form inputs to be 100% width and set their box-sizing to border-box.
   - This ensures that they adjust to fit the width of the form element.
-  - Add an albums route for post to "/albums".
+* Add an albums route for post to "/albums".
   - Read in req.body as the album data.
   - Clear out the existing JSON data in the albums.json file.
 Save the data to a different file.
 It can be useful as source for sample starting data.
   - Convert the albums array to be a data property on a parent object.
 Add a last_id property to the parent object, set to 0 to start with.
 You should have something that looks like:
       {
         "last_id": 0,
         "data": []
       }
   - Read in the last ID and use it to set the newly created album's ID.
   - Increment last_id by 1 and add the new album object to the array of albums.
   - Save the JSON file using the fs Node module and the writeFileSync method.
   - Send back the JSON album object in the response.